nbebla/aci-troubleshooting-book/source/apic_crash_ts.rst

 The process which crashes should have at some level of log output prior to the crash.
-The output of the logs for that APIC that the process is not running is found in/var/log/dme/log when logged in via SSH access.
+The output of the logs for that APIC that the process is not running is found in **/var/log/dme/log** when logged in via SSH access.
 The process name will be part of the file name.
 For example vmmmgr is svc_ifc_vmmmgr.bin.log.

 .. code-block:: console